Canonical Founder Criticizes Free Software Developers Who 'Hate On Whatever's Mainstream'

 So what is the correct way to exit the solid black test screen other than adding back functionality that was removed?

 Big donors versus small?
-(Score:4, Insightful)
+(Score:5, Insightful)

 Summarizing today's news story, wealthy and somewhat benevolent Mark Shuttlesworth doesn't appreciate some of the criticism his projects have received, notwithstanding his mixed generosity.
 I say mixed because part of the plan was to make money, too (though I think he's donated way more money than he's earned on this Ubuntu thing).
 His real unhappiness is probably that he feels his generosity is insufficiently appreciated.